codeangler/vpc-endpoints-lab/verify-interface.md

 **Ensure that your session is connected to the Cloud9 instance.
 You will execute step 2 from the Cloud9 EC2 instance bash prompt:**

-2. Execute the commands provided below AFTER:
+2. Execute the commands provided below AFTER completing the following.
+Make note of the results:
-* replacing <sqsqueueurlvalue> with the value of the output SQSQueueURL from your Cloudformation stack collected in step 1
+* replacing <sqsqueueurlvalue> with the value of the Cloudformation output **SQSQueueURL** collected in step 1
-* replacing <restrictedbucket> with the value of the output RestrictedS3Bucket value from your Cloudformation stack collected in step 1 and
+* replacing <restrictedbucket> with the value of the Cloudformation output **RestrictedS3Bucket** collected in step 1
-* replacing <region> with the value of the region wherer you are executing the lab.
-Make note of the results.
+* replacing <region> with the value of the AWS **region** where you are executing the lab

 ``` json
 nslookup sqs.<region>.amazonaws.com